AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/mapping/marketo.md

 ## Next steps

-By reading this document, you have gained insight on the mapping relationship between [!DNL Marketo] datasets and their corresponding XDM fields.
-See the [[!DNL Marketo] source connection tutorial](../../../tutorials/ui/create/adobe-applications/marketo.md) to complete your source connection.
+By reading this document, you have gained insight on the mapping relationship between your [!DNL Marketo] datasets and their corresponding XDM fields.
+See the tutorial on [creating a [!DNL Marketo] source connection](../../../tutorials/ui/create/adobe-applications/marketo.md) to complete your [!DNL Marketo] dataflow.